 As second step some coil winding models with a curved mandrel were built to assess the constructive feasibility of the curved coil.
 In parallel design activities were performed.
-The present Technical Design Report reflects the conclusions of these design and winding model activities.

-The third step is in progress.
-The aim is to have a complete cold mass model of the short dipole ready by the summer of 2009.
-After a preliminary test of the cold mass in a vertical cryostat, it will be integrated in a horizontal cryostat for a test campaign at GSI.
-Once completed this R&D phase, the future activities will be devoted to the development of real prototype magnets (4 in total according to the present previsions) preliminary to a pre-series production.
+The third step included the construction of a cold mass model of the short dipole, which ended at the end of 2010.
+A horizontal cryostat was designed and constructed elsewhere.
+A preliminary test of the cold mass in a vertical cryostat was performed at INFN-LASA laboratory in Milan in 2012 and soon after it was integrated into the horizontal cryostat for a test campaign at GSI foreseen for the end of 2013.

+Now that the R&D phase has found a conclusion, the next activities, already started, will be devoted to the development of more advanced coils and of real prototype magnets preliminary to a pre-series production.

-This TDR is inherent in the design activities, which are discussed with many details, stressing the problematic related to the ac losses, the thermal stability, the mechanical aspects involved in a magnet to be cycled $10^7$ times and the manufacturing problems to be faced.
+This TDR is inherent to the design activities, which are discussed with many details, stressing the problematic related to the ac losses, the thermal stability, the mechanical aspects involved in a magnet to be cycled 107 times and the manufacturing problems, which were faced.
+The present design was primarily aimed to develop the constructive methods and, to this aim, it was important to check the functionality of the magnet in terms of achievement of the nominal current, training, quenching behavior and ac losses.
+Under these aspects it can be considered 'the reference design' of the SIS300 dipoles.